BlusterMadness/brp-mattrade/README.md

 ## Requirements
 - NONE!
 But I did make this to work with jim-recycle to trade in your blue bins for materials of your choosing.
-- You can edit the items you trade and reveive
+- You can edit the items you trade and receive

 ## Credits
 You can do what you want with this script.